groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/delete-operations/delete-qr-code-signature/_index.md

 using GroupDocs.Signature.Options;
 ```

-These imports give us access to all the functionality we need from the GroupDocs.Signature library, as well as some essential .NET classes for file handling.
+These imports cover everything we need: signature operations, domain models, search options, and basic file handling.
+Clean and simple.

-## Step 1: Where Are Your Files?
-Setting Up Document Paths
+## Step 1: Setting Up Your Document Paths (The Foundation)

-Let's start by defining where our documents are located and where we want to save the modified version:
+First things first – let's define where our documents live and where we want to save our cleaned-up version:

 ```csharp
 // The path to the documents directory.